org-arl/ProtocolDataUnits.jl/README.md

 @assert frame == decoded
 ```

-The package can do much more, including nested PDUs, wire-encoding, CRC computation, etc. For more information, read the [documentation](https://org-arl.github.io/PDUs.jl/stable).
+The package can do much more, including nested PDUs, wire-encoding, CRC computation, etc. For more information, read the [documentation](https://org-arl.github.io/ProtocolDataUnits.jl/stable).

 ## Relationship with Other Packages

 [ProtoBuf.jl](https://github.com/JuliaIO/ProtoBuf.jl) implements the [Protocol Buffers](https://protobuf.dev) specification for encoding/decoding data structures into byte streams.
-While the functionality sounds similar with `PDUs.jl`, both serve very different needs.
+While the functionality sounds similar with `ProtocolDataUnits.jl`, both serve very different needs.
 Protocol Buffers provide a great way to encode information in a well-defined way but do not provide the flexibility to declare the format of the encoded information.
-On the other hand, `PDUs.jl` allows the developer to declare the byte stream format (typically based on networking specifications), and encode/decode the byte streams into structures.
+On the other hand, `ProtocolDataUnits.jl` allows the developer to declare the byte stream format (typically based on networking specifications), and encode/decode the byte streams into structures.